muratk3n/thirdwave/en/2020/07/h2-numbers.md

 Production is 9.01 million barrels / day (Nov 2020).

 1 Barrel of oil is 136 kg.
-Energy density of crude oil 158.4 Kwh/kg.
+1 barrel is 0.16 m3.
+Energy density of
+crude oil 158.4 Kwh/kg.
+1 million barrels of oil can produce half a million barrels of gasoline.
+Gasoline energy density is 12.88 kwh/kg.

 Sun energy falling on Earth 1 kW/m2, 24 KWh/m2 in a day.